Welcome to OC

 Once you’ve been accepted to your program of study, what’s next?

-Need help making the transition to online learning or instructions to learning platforms?
+Need help getting online, with online learning or instructions to learning platforms?

-We might be physically distant, but OC is still a tight-knit community.
-Join in on the fun!
+OC is a tight-knit community.
+Connect and join in on the fun!

 Once you’ve been accepted to your program of study, what’s next?
 First you will need to determine whether or not you need to register.
 You can find that information “Do You Need to Register?”
 If you need to register, choose the courses that interest you and use ClassFinder to plan out your course schedule.
 ClassFinder lists all the courses that are available in a given semester with dates, times and instructors listed.
 Refer to the College Calendar to view all the academic requirements for your program.
 You will also find important dates and deadlines there.
 You will receive an email from the Office of the Registrar assigning you a time when you can register.
 Registration for your courses will be done through your myOkanagan account.
 You will want to login to myOkanagan to register on or as close to that time as possible to ensure the courses you want to register for are available.

 Review How to Register for full details on the steps involved and when to register.